SafeAILab/EAGLE/README.md

 ## Evaluation
 You can test the speed of EAGLE on MT-bench using the following command.
-The models will be downloaded automatically and you may need to input your Huggingface tokenizer by ```bashhuggingface-cli login```.
+The models will be downloaded automatically and you may need to input your Huggingface tokenizer by ```huggingface-cli login```.
 ```bash
 python -m eagle.evaluation.gen_ea_answer_llama3chat --ea-model-path yuhuili/EAGLE3-LLaMA3.1-Instruct-8B --base-model-path meta-llama/Llama-3.1-8B-Instruct --use_eagle3
 ```